avlo/hitopbtc/README.md

 - as of this writing, HiTopBPF currently can complete a full bitcoin payment transaction on the bitcoin test network.  - configuration exists to run on bitcoin main network, but hasn't been run there (yet).
 - uses HD wallet with newly generated child key for each order
 - currency abstraction layer.  currently supports bitcoin, but API/interface exists for (any) currency extension.
-- graphic images completely customizable via application.properties file
+- website images and product name completely customizable via application.properties file
 ##### known limitations / bugs
 - for ease of user testing, all but two entity bean fields (name and btcaddress) have been commented out.  users can uncomment remaining fields and include them in controller logic & html/thymeleaf template as needed
 - more unit tests coming (TDD... yes, yes, i know 💩)